TanmayDhobale/Fanum/Readme.md

 - Withdraw tokens after lock period
 - Partial withdrawals
 - Pause/Unpause functionality (admin only)
+- Staking rewards based on lock duration

 ## Usage

 1. Initialize a HODL account
 2. Deposit tokens into the account
-3. Tokens are locked for 10 years
+3. Tokens are locked for 10 years by default
-4. After the lock period, tokens can be withdrawn
+4. After the lock period, tokens can be withdrawn along with earned rewards

 ## Development